What does it look like to become an emotionally safe parent?

-When anger, anxiety and a need to control drive our discipline, we unintentionally communicate to our children that we are not emotionally safe.
+When this happens, we unintentionally communicate to our children that we are not emotionally safe.
 They will self-protect by closing their hearts to us.

 The Heart’s Overflow

 In Matthew 12:34 Jesus said, “…out of the overflow of the heart the mouth speaks.”
-In other words, whatever “baggage” we have affects not only us, but it overflows to our children.
+In other words, whatever “baggage” we have in our hearts overflows to our children.
 When what’s in our heart is anger, anxiety, or a need to control, we can’t help but spill out messages to our children they perceive to mean:

 - “You are a pain.”

 - “You make me angry” (which puts the child in control of the parent’s emotions).

 - “You are unloved when you act up.”

 When children perceive these messages, they will frequently resist our efforts to discipline.
 Even if kids comply to avoid rejection or punishment, these types of messages won’t build values that motivate kids to do the right thing for good reasons.